jafbath/survivorProject/readme.md

 1. Your project idea (a brief 2-3 sentence description of your app)
 2. A list of your models and their properties
 3. Scrum lead/project manager's name
-4. Planning assets (wireframes, user stories, etc)
+4. Planning assets (wireframes, user stories, req-res cycle diagram, etc.)

 ### Final Application

-Your project is due on the last day of Project Week.
+Your project is due on the date specified in your course schedule.
 Create an issue on the project-3-gallery repo containing:

 - A link to your deployed application
 - A link to your Project 3 Github repositories (Do not fork this repo)